Patti Stiles: Biography

-Patti was a founding member of Die-Nasty: The Live Improvised Soap Opera (nominated for several Canadian Comedy Awards and winner of the 2006 award for Best Improv Troupe) and holds the record as the first female improviser to improvise 53 hours straight in the annual Die-Nasty Soap-A-Thon.
+Stiles was a founding member of Die-Nasty: The Live Improvised Soap Opera (nominated for several Canadian Comedy Awards and winner of the 2006 award for Best Improv Troupe) and holds the record as the first female improviser to improvise 53 hours straight in the annual Die-Nasty Soap-A-Thon.

-Stiles lived in London UK for a short period; during this time she worked with many of the impro companies in London.
+Stiles lived in London, England for a short period; during this time she worked with many of the impro companies in London.
 There she trained Deborah Frances-White and Tom Salinsky founders of The Spontaneity Shop and authors of The Impro Handbook, which includes a dedication to her.

 Stiles moved to Melbourne and became the artistic director of Impro Melbourne from 2004 to 2009 and again 2014–2019.
 During this time she wrote her second theatre for young audiences play Water of Life.
 She tours internationally performing and teaching improvisation to theatre companies around the world.

-She authored her first book Improvise Freely in 2021.
+She authored her first book, Improvise Freely, in 2021.

-Stiles has performed improvisation all over the world and has worked with such actors Colin Mochrie, Brad Sherwood, Wayne Brady, Joe Flaherty, Josie Lawrence, Peder Falk, Helge Skoog, Cariad Llyod, Pippa Evans, Ruth Bratt, Peter Spellos, Daniel Cordeaux, Rebecca De Unamuno, Julia Zemiro, Dan O'Connor, Edi Patterson, Ron Pederson, Jeff Haslam, Dana Andersen, Joe Bill and Alan Cox (actor).
+Stiles has performed improvisation all over the world and worked with Colin Mochrie, Brad Sherwood, Wayne Brady, Joe Flaherty, Josie Lawrence, Peder Falk, Helge Skoog, Pippa Evans, Ruth Bratt, Peter Spellos, Rebecca De Unamuno, Julia Zemiro, Edi Patterson, Ron Pederson, Dana Andersen, and Alan Cox.

-She is a three-time nominee for the Elizabeth Sterling Haynes Award for Theatre Excellence.
-TV credits for Stiles include Neighbours (AUS), Stingers (AUS), "John Safran's Race Relation's" (AUS).